schau1121/Inventory-Manager/README.md

 You can check out this project in the link above, otherwise:

-To run this web application locally, run
+To run this web application locally, remove 'host="0.0.0.0"' in app.py line 42
+and run the following in your terminal.

 > python app.py

-in your terminal and navigate to localhost:5000 in your browser.
+Then navigate to localhost:5000 in your browser.

 ## How It Works